 SIMON: Not yet.

-SIMON: Howard Brown of the Washington Post, thank you.
+SIMON: Howard Bryant of the Washington Post, thank you.

 BRYANT: Thank you.